mschwerhoff/pp20-terminology/terminology.md

 lockout
 :   Needlessly preventing a thread from entering a critical section.

+maps
+:   A map operatoes on each element of a collection independently to create a new collection of the same size.
+For instance vector addition that computes the sum of a collection of tuples (containing the n<sup>th</sup> element of both vectors).

 mutual exclusion
 :   Preventing more than one thread from being in a critical section, i.e. to execute a piece of code, at a given moment in time.